JLGarciaFranco/HadWalkPy/README.md

 4. Vertical velocity ($\omega_\lambda$, $\omega_\phi$).

 See the references for a full derivation of the relevant equations used to compute the diagnostics.

+An example code with comments is found under the file: example.py.
+To run the example code, modify the file paths to corresponding ua and va files.
+Notice that the code computes the diagnostics for monthly climatologies for a faster computation.
+Also modify the ouput path.
+In the example, only the outputs corresponding to fields 3 and 4 are saved (from the list above).
+The relevant switches to save points 1 and 2 are indicated in the example code.

 *References*